emsusto/emsusto.github.io/jowo2022/index.md

 * Ecosystems
 * Human socioeconomic impacts and preventative behaviours on the environment
 * Mitigation of the effects of climate change
+* Materials, including their development, characterisation and environmental impacts

 ## Submissions